Starter-Kit

 - Comparison between HVAC and HVDC transmission system

-The following image is take from the report Key technology components of electricity grids Source: IEA - Electricity Grids and Secure Energy Transitions.
+The following image illustrates the fundamental design of the electrical grid: Electricity Grids and Secure Energy Transitions